xcp-ng/xcp-ng-org/docs/guides/create-use-custom-xcpng-ubuntu-templates.md

 2. From the [Xen Orchestra](https://xen-orchestra.com) side menu, click on the **Import** option and choose the **Disk** sub-option.

-3. Select the ISO repository from the SR dropdown where the ISO file will be uploaded.
+3. Select the ISO repository from the <abbr title="Storage Repository">SR</abbr> dropdown where the ISO file will be uploaded.

 4. Drag and drop or select the file *ubuntu-22.04.4-live-server-amd64.iso*, click on **Import**, and wait for the import to finish.